clovaai/CLEval/README.md

 | --E2E | ```boolean``` | ```False``` | to measure end-to-end evaluation (if not, detection evalution only) |
 | --CASE_SENSITIVE | ```boolean``` | ```True``` | set True to evaluate case-sensitively. (only used in end-to-end evaluation) |
 * Note : Please refer to ```arg_parser.py``` file for additional parameters and default settings used internally.

+* Note : For scalewise evaluation, we measure the ratio of the shorter length (text height) of the text-box to the longer length of the image.
+Through this, evaluation for each ratio can be performed.
+To adjust the scales, please use SCALE_BINS argument.

 ## Citation
 ```